Simon-leong/DubMaster/report.md

 }
 ```

-This matches the backend model: a generation job is inserted quickly, then a background worker updates its status and stage.
+A generation job is inserted immediately, then a background worker updates its status and stage.
 The frontend only needs to poll the status endpoint and render whatever stage is current.

-### Hidden processing state
+### Tracking pipeline stages in the background

 The backend exposes stages such as `planning`, `assigning`, `synthesizing`, and `mixing`; the frontend still maps those updates into active generation state.
 In the actual visible version, however, the dedicated Processing page has been hidden, so we should treat it as internal implementation support rather than a major user-facing view.